Great DIY picture ideas on how to take maternity photos at home.

 What we will be covering today:

-I want this ideas sheet to be very simple and basic.
+I want these ideas sheet to be very simple and basic.
 Nothing too fancy, no fancy lights, no fancy cameras, just a simple understanding of light and some basic camera settings.
-Everything it features will be something you can do at home.
+Everything its features will be something you can do at home.

 We will need a camera, daylight and (ideally) a tripod with a remote control to trigger the camera.
 If you have a simple “point and shoot” camera, then a self-timer will do.

 I will talk you through some basic maternity poses, which are always a hit at my studio as well.

 1. Understanding light.

 This is one of the most important aspects of maternity photography.
 If you have good quality light, you are already halfway there.

-In this example I took the photographs during winter time in Scotland.
+In this example, I took the photographs during winter time in Scotland.
 It was an overcast day and the light was pretty dark.
-It was a normal Scottish day!

 I’m really pleased with this, as the quality of light was pretty poor on the day and we used very basic camera settings.
-Basically this could be your worse case scenario light wise.
+Basically, this could be your worst-case scenario light wise.
 There were small windows and one set of French doors.
 If you have a room brighter than that with larger windows, it will be much easier to achieve good exposure for images.
-Resulting in not so dark images as mine.
+Resulting in not so dark images like mine.

 Saying that it is not necessarily easier if you have lots of light and you don’t know how to control it, especially if the sun is shining straight into the room.